SamuelMasters/blackjack/README.md

 ## Responsiveness

 This project was created with a mobile-first approach, meaning that the layout and design was designed with a mobile screen first.
 Media queries were used to make the content adapt to larger screen sizes.
+The application was designed to be responsive from 500px gradually up to 1500px and higher.

 ## Bugs & Fixes

 1. Fixed -- W3 HTML Validator Errors
    - During the first round of validation, an error was returned which indicated that paragraph tags were being used incorrectly, as they contained other block-level elements within them.
 I resolved this error by replacing the parent elements with a section element instead of the paragraph element.
 2. Fixed -- Looping functions
-   - The debugging process showed that functions were being called at the end of each round of the game when they were not supposed to, which meant at one point the game was looping itself unendingly.
+   - The debugging process showed that functions were being called at the end of each round of the game when they were not supposed to, which meant at one point the game was looping itself endlessly.
 The was fixed by changing the order in which functions were called in the code, and refactoring some of the functions themselves to reduce multiple calls to the same function.
 3. Fixed -- Undetected 'blackjacks'
    - Extensive testing showed that when either player received the cards necessary for a 'blackjack' (any '10' card with an ace) on the opening deal, this wasn't being detected as it should have been.
 The reason for this was that the 'royal' cards had not been converted to their numerical equivalents before this evaluation took place.
 This solution was to add in a call into the startGame function which handles these cards before the blackjack evaluation took place.